JackHarris67/mod-collection/README.md

 ### Unfinished / In The Works
 * **[Bounty Tasks Rework](/../../releases/tag/bounty-task-rework)** - Script injecting into default Bounty Tasks system to add new mechanics on top and change existing ones.
 Somewhat tested but lacks a lot of features and polish.
-* **[Companion Spotters](/../../releases/tag/spotter)** - Forces companions to look in same direction Player is looking at.
-Some good filters to make it work somewhat smooth.
-Severely untested.